 Apart from 401(k) plans and other workplace-sponsored plans, Individual Retirement Accounts, or IRAs, are another method of tax-advantaged retirement saving.
 They allow you to save money for retirement on a tax-free or on a tax-sheltered basis.

-Individual retirement accounts, or IRAs, are a method for saving money for retirement that is either tax-free or tax-sheltered.
-There are several types of IRAs, each with its own benefits, rules, and contribution limits.
-If you set up your IRA through a brokerage firm, you’re allowed to invest the funds in stocks, bonds, mutual funds, real estate and some other government-approved asset classes.
+Many types of IRAs exist.
+Each kind of IRA comes with its own benefits, advantages, rules, and contribution limits.
+Should you set up an IRA through a brokerage firm, you can invest your funds in stocks, bonds, mutual funds, real estate, and various other government-approved assets.

 YOU CAN HAVE MORE THAN ONE IRA

-Traditional and Roth IRA contribution limits are consolidated, which means you may contribute a total of $5,500 to any combination of traditional and Roth IRA accounts.
+You are permitted to have more than one IRA for enjoying tax benefits.
+It’s important, though to recognize that traditional and Roth IRA contribution limits are consolidated.
+This means you may contribute a total of $5,500 to any combination of traditional and Roth IRA accounts.

 However, you can make contributions to a SEP or SIMPLE IRA in addition to your traditional or Roth IRA.
-It’s a good idea to seek financial advice to determine your contribution limits and discover the maximum amount of tax shelters for which you qualify.
+It’s a good idea to seek financial advice so you can determine your contribution limits and discover the maximum amount of tax shelters for which you might qualify.